Prioritizing My Mental Health: Overcoming My Anxiety Disorder - Laurie

 Setting goals with my BetterHelp counselor: Overcome my anxiety

 My work with my BetterHelp counselor, Kassi Goodman, has helped me confront these issues and many others that have popped up.
 I have been working with Kassi for about 19 months, and she has been excellent and helpful in my recovery process.
 Kassi has worked with me using cognitive-behavioral therapy (CBT) to assist me in thinking differently about my situation.
-She provides me with worksheets to complete, gives me resources to look at, and suggests books to read.
+She provides me with worksheets to complete, gives me resources to look at, and suggests books to read for overcoming anxiety.
 As a result, I have learned to be more patient when reacting to certain situations instead of initially responding critically.

 The “Laurie” I am today